USEPA/WNTR/documentation/gis.rst

 * Minimum B geometry value
 * Maximum B geometry value
 * Mean B geometry value
-* If A contains Lines and B contains Polygons, weighted mean value (weighted by intersecting length)
+* If A contains lines and B contains polygons, weighted mean value (weighted by intersecting length)

-When the B geometry contains Polygons, the user can optionally include the background in the intersection.
+When the B geometry contains polygons, the user can optionally include the background in the intersection.
 This is useful when working with geometries that do not cover the entire region of interest.
 For example, while census tracts cover the entire region, hazard maps might contain gaps (regions with no hazard) that the user might want to include in the intersection.

-Net1.inp in EPSG:4326 CRS is used in the example below.
+The network file, Net1.inp, in EPSG:4326 CRS is used in the example below.
-Additional data in GeoJSON format is also in EPSG:4326 CRS.
+Additional GIS data in the GeoJSON format is also in EPSG:4326 CRS.
 See :ref:`crs` for more information.

 .. doctest::